gkrinker/VibeParse/log.md

 # 📝 VibeParse Project Log

+### June 2024: Product Pivot to Code + Explanations (No Video)
+- Pivoted product direction: now outputs code snippets and bite-sized explanations for a frontend, not video content.
+- Updated `prd.md`, `development-plan.md`, and `readme.md` to reflect the new focus on code + explanations and removed video/TTS-specific sections.
+- Strengthened LLM prompt to require every code entity mention to be wrapped in Markdown backticks and clarified explanation requirements for clarity and consistency. **(Later reverted: explicit code entity formatting instruction was removed, now using default LLM behavior.)**

 ### June 2024: Video generation working but sometimes rendered code is too small
 - [2024-06-XX] Video generation pipeline is functional and produces scene-based videos from Markdown scripts.
 - However, rendered code is sometimes too small for optimal viewing; further improvements to dynamic font sizing or layout may be needed.